Giovan Battista Bellaso

+Giovan Battista Bellaso (1505 – between 1568 and 1581) was an Italian cryptologist, born in Brescia.

 The Vigenère cipher is named after Blaise de Vigenère, although Giovan Battista Bellaso had invented it before Vigenère described his autokey cipher.

 Biography

 Bellaso was born of a distinguished family in 1505.
 His father was Piervincenzo, a patrician of Brescia, owner since the 15th century of a house in town and a suburban estate in Capriano, in a neighborhood called Fenili Belasi (Bellaso's barns), including the Holy Trinity chapel.
 The chaplain was remunerated each year with a regular salary, and a supply of firewood.
 The family coat of arms was ‘‘On a blue field three red-tongued gold lion heads in side view”.